1095661190/docker-storm-1/README.md

 For an example of how we use this image, also see our [tutorial on how to use Storm with Docker Swarm](https://github.com/Baqend/tutorial-swarm-storm).

-## Build Process

-All build parameters are provided in file `params.sh`.
-The following command builds and pushes the image with all versions provided in the final:

-	. allVersions.sh build push
-(This is basically just a reminder for us and not interesting for most of you ;-) )